SymTFTs for Continuous non-Abelian Symmetries: SymTFT for continuous non-Abelian symmetries

 As already pointed out in \cite{Brennan:2024fgj,Antinucci:2024zjp}, from the perspective of non-Abelian BF theory one would like to define holonomies for the Wilson surfaces of $h_{d-1}$, but there is not a good notion of such ``surface ordered'' integrals.
-Here our duality with YM at zero coupling is key, since we know that the latter theory has Gukov-Witten operators, which are codimension 2 in the bulk symmetry theory, and become topological as well in the limit of zero coupling.
-At zero-coupling one can use the description of the Gukov-Witten operators in terms of the dual fluxes for the Cartan subalgebra of the gauge group modulo Weyl \cite{Cordova:2022rer, Antinucci:2022eat}.
-In particular, from this dual perspective, the GW operators in the bulk give rise to a non-invertible subalgebra of the spectrum of the SymTFT for non-Abelian symmetries.
+Here our duality with the flat sector of YM at zero coupling suggests a way out.
+We know YM has Gukov-Witten (GW) operators, which are codimension 2 in the bulk symmetry theory, and become topological as well in the limit of zero coupling.
+This prompts us to look for analogous disorder operators in the Horowitz BF theory.
+In YM at zero-coupling one can use the description of the GW operators in terms of the dual fluxes for the Cartan subalgebra of the gauge group modulo Weyl \cite{Cordova:2022rer,Antinucci:2022eat}.
+In particular, from this perspective, we expect the GW operators in the bulk give rise to a non-invertible subalgebra of the spectrum of the SymTFT for non-Abelian symmetries.